 (5) The Governor shall not grant or demise, pursuant to the provisions of this Act, any tenure of land referred to in this section, unless the instrument evidencing the grant or demise is expressed to be and is subject to the mineral rights.

-(6) The appropriate registration authorities are authorized to record in the appropriate manner the effect of the operation of the provisions of this section in relation to land.
+(6) The appropriate registration authorities are authorised to record in the appropriate manner the effect of the operation of the provisions of this section in relation to land.

-[Section 8 amended by No. 31 of 1997 s.
+[Section 8 amended: No. 31 of 1997 s.
 136(2); No. 19 of 2010 s.
 51; No. 47 of 2011 s.
 16.]

-9. Validation
+9. Validation of things done under repealed Acts

 (1) Things done, including rights, titles and interests revested, conferred, granted, demised, and acquired, in pursuance or purported pursuance of the provisions of the repealed Acts are, subject to subsection (2), ratified as lawful and validated.

-(2) Notwithstanding the repeal, or any of the provisions, of the repealed Acts, the interpretation of the expression, mineral rights in section 8, and the form of Crown Grant in the Schedule, are deemed to have been in operation on and from 15 January 1946, being the day on which the repealed War Service Land Settlement Agreement Act 1945, came into operation.
+(2) Notwithstanding the repeal, or any of the provisions, of the repealed Acts, the interpretation of the expression, mineral rights in section 8, and the form of Crown Grant in the Schedule, are deemed to have been in operation on and from 15 January 1946, being the day on which the repealed War Service Land Settlement Agreement Act 1945 came into operation.

 10. Regulations

-The Governor may make regulations prescribing forms, fees, matters and things necessary or convenient to be prescribed for carrying out the scheme and for giving effect to this Act and may by a regulation so made prescribe penalties recoverable on summary conviction and not exceeding fifty pounds for breach of a regulation so made.
+The Governor may make regulations prescribing forms, fees, matters and things necessary or convenient to be prescribed for carrying out the scheme and for giving effect to this Act and may by a regulation so made prescribe penalties recoverable on summary conviction and not exceeding $100 for breach of a regulation so made.

+[Section 10 amended: No. 113 of 1965 s.
+8(1).]

-11. Delegation
+11. Delegation by Minister

 (1) The Minister may delegate to a public service officer of the Department, as defined in the Land Administration Act 1997 section 3(1), any power or duty of the Minister under another provision of this Act.